Issue No: | 1 |

 - A girl or woman may ask for help, but may not be explicit about the problem due to embarrassment or fear.

-4. The need to safeguard girls and young women at risk of FGM
+4. The law and the need to safeguard girls and young women at risk of FGM

 Under section 47 of the Children Act 1989, anyone who has information that a child is potentially or actually at risk of significant harm is required to inform social care or the police.
-A local authority should exercise its powers to make enquiries to safeguard a girl’s welfare under section 47 of the Children Act 1989 if it has reason to believe that a girl is likely to be subjected to or has been subjected to FGM.
-However, despite the very severe health consequences, parents and others who have FGM performed on their daughters do not intend it as an act of abuse – they believe that it is in the girl’s best interests to conform with their prevailing custom.
-Therefore, where a girl has been identified as being at risk of significant harm, it may not always be appropriate to remove the child from an otherwise loving family environment.
+A local authority should exercise its powers to make enquiries to safeguard a girl’s welfare under section 47 if it has reason to believe that a girl is likely to be subjected to or has been subjected to FGM.
 Where a girl appears to be in immediate danger of FGM, consideration should be given to legal interventions.

 Section 70-75 of the Serious Crime Act 2015 extended the scope of extra territorial offences, granted victims of FGM life- long anonymity and introduced a new offence of failing to protect a girl from the risk of FGM.
 These provisions introduced FGM Protection Orders and a mandatory duty for front line professionals to report FGM.